What’s the difference between a Training Management System and a Learning Management System?

 - What is the core purpose of the software you’re looking at?
 Which features are central and which ones are peripheral, and will you be able to get good support on all these features?

-These type of questions will help you determine what kind of software really fits your needs.
-To learn more about Training Management Systems, check our 5 minutes guide on TRMS and get the key facts and figures.
+To learn more about the Training Management System, check our 5-minute guide to the TRMS and get the key facts and figures.